-Alexis Meza of Lexington is a visual artist and co-founder of the Kentucky Dream Coalition, a network that helps immigrant youth access higher education.
-At the fall symposium, she shared her work on the Bluegrass and Birria oral history project.
+Alexis Meza is a visual artist and co-founder of the Kentucky Dream Coalition, a network that helps immigrant youth access higher education.
+She’ll be a featured presenter at the 2018 Summer Symposium.

 Crystal Wilkinson is the Appalachian Writer-in-Residence at Berea College.
 She’ll present on land promises at the 2018 Summer Symposium in Lexington, Kentucky.

 Frank X Walker, a speaker at the 2018 Summer Symposium, is a professor at the University of Kentucky and a founding member of the Affrilachian Poets.
 He is a former Kentucky Poet Laureate who has authored nine poetry collections, including his latest, Inkstains & Watermarks: New and Uncollected Poems.